 - Cold aisle and hot aisle design: The next method is to recycle your internal air by using a hot and cold aisle design to cool it.
 Hot and cold air aisles arrange cabinets and racks in a line format, with each rack facing the opposing direction.
 This equipment layout causes the cold and hot air vents to turn toward each other, creating alternate aisles of hot and cold air.
 The CRAC vents the hot air from the hot aisle and pumps in cool air from the cool aisle.

-- Free cooling: Free cooling is a popular, cost-effective method for regions with cold climates, as it allows facilities to vent hot air and then draw cool outside air into the facility.
+- Free cooling: Free cooling is a popular, cost-savings method for regions with cold climates, as it allows facilities to vent hot air and then draw cool outside air into the facility.

 - Direct-to-chip cooling: Direct-to-chip cooling is an approach that uses liquid cooling.
 The coolant fluid travels through a series of pipes to a cold plate built into the motherboard.
 The cold plate disperses the heat for extraction into a loop of chilled water.